 Impeaching a Witness with a Felony Conviction in California: Exploring the Process and Impact

-Darren Chaker looks at witness impeachment with a felony conviction in a criminal trial.
+examines the complex process of witness impeachment with a felony conviction in California criminal trials.
 When it comes to the delicate dance of providing justice, the courtroom is designed to be a neutral arena where the truth can emerge from the contrast of conflicting perspectives.
 Every witness on the stand is a potential bearer of truth, but not every witness comes with the same level of inherent trust.
 In California, impeaching a witness with a felony conviction raises complex legal considerations that impact the legitimacy of courtroom testimony.
 Our journey through this legal landscape encompasses the process of impeachment, the profound effect of a felony on credibility, recent legal shifts, and the lasting footprints of groundbreaking cases.

 Introduction: Upholding Truth and Integrity in Evidence